belyaev-mikhail/onwards-coroutines-presentation/presentation.md

 # The flexibility goal: generators

 Note: generators are usually a completely separate language feature, see JS/TS or Python as examples.
-In kotlin, however, it is implemented using coroutines without language support.
+In Kotlin, however, it is implemented using coroutines without language support.

 \scaleCode